Les Rencontres d’Arles 2024

 RANDA MIRZA

 Born in 1978 in Beirut, Lebanon, Randa Mirza is a visual artist who works with photography, video, installation, and performance.
-Rooted in a feminist and decolonial discourse, her artistic practice questions hegemonic systems of thought and standardized representations.
+Rooted in a feminist and decolonial discourse, her artistic practice questions hegemonic systems of thought and standardised representations.
 By making current symbolic, social, and political constructions visible, her work questions the point of view of the gaze, and the contexts in which images are produced and received, bringing to light what is forgotten or intentionally hidden.
 As a space for reflection, reparation, and resistance in the face of violence, her work falls somewhere between documentary, personal expression, and artistic writing.
-Her series BEIRUTOPIA is long-lasting projects of 10 years, follows the story of the history of Beirut, through the Lebanese civil war and going towards the construction boom of the last 30 years and recent economic collapse, the pandemic and the explosion of the port of Beirut.
-The series is, as the author explained, built on construction and deconstruction, a history of violence surrounding the city that is visible behind the beautiful facade of her images.
+Her series BEIRUTOPIA is long-lasting projects of 10 years, follows the story of the history of Beiruth, through the Libaneese civil war and going towards the construction boom of the last 30 years and recent economic collapse, the pandemic and the explosion of the port of Beirut.
+The series is, as the author explaines, built on construction and deconstruction, history of violence surrounding the city that is visible behind the beautigul facade of her images.

 TARRAH KRAJNAK